Diastasis Recti: Symptoms, Causes, and When to See a Doctor

 A noticeable bulge around the belly button during core engagement may indicate diastasis recti.

-This bulging abdomen can feel soft or jelly-like, indicating weakened abdominal muscles.
-You may also observe coning or doming during core exercises, which highlights compromised core stability.
+The area can feel soft or jelly-like, which points to weakened abdominal muscles.
+You may also notice coning or doming (a ridge or peak along the midline) during core exercises, which signals reduced core stability.

-Persistent lower back pain is another common symptom, making daily tasks like lifting or walking more challenging.
+Persistent lower back pain is another common complaint, making everyday tasks like lifting or walking more difficult.

-Additionally, some individuals may face pelvic floor dysfunction, leading to bladder control issues or increased pelvic pressure.
+Some people also experience pelvic floor dysfunction, which can show up as bladder control issues or a feeling of increased pelvic pressure.

 Causes of Diastasis Recti

-Other factors include excessive straining from heavy lifting or improper exercise techniques, which can affect both men and women.
-Rapid weight gain or loss also plays a role, compromising the elasticity of your abdominal connective tissue and increasing the risk of diastasis.
+Other contributing factors include excessive straining from heavy lifting or poor exercise technique.
+Rapid weight gain or loss can also weaken the elasticity of abdominal connective tissue, raising the risk.

-Additionally, multiple pregnancies close in age elevate this likelihood due to repeated stretching.
-Age is another factor; women over 35 often face a higher risk during pregnancy because of decreased connective tissue elasticity.
+Multiple pregnancies in quick succession increase the likelihood further because of repeated stretching.
+Age is a factor too.
+Women over 35 face a higher risk during pregnancy due to naturally decreased connective tissue elasticity.

 When to Call a Doctor